aulukelvin/CarND-Behavioral-Cloning-P3/README.md

 #### 3. Model parameter tuning

 I tried different batch sized and find out the model prefer larger dataset.
 So I decreased the images size from (320X160) to (64X64).
 The final batch_size is 450.
-The epoch was set to 20.
-The model used an adam optimizer, so the learning rate was not tuned manually.
+I applied Adam optimizer to reduce the hassle tuning learning rate.
+I set the epoch to 20 and set early_stopping tolerance to 3.

 #### 4. Appropriate training data

 The performance of the drive is heavily depends on the quality and quantity of the data.
 Because I'm a very terrible game player, I can't collect enough quality data by myself so I used the Udacity provided track 1 training data.
 I found out there're several issues with this dataset:
     * the distribution.
 The data is significantly imbalanced.
 This will cause the less popular samples been ignored by the model.
 So I only kept 0.085 of the data set.
     * the quality.
 I found out the confusing zigzag driving style was very likely copped from wrong training data.
 Just for example, when the image shows car is actually turning, sometimes the steering angle is zero, or sometimes the car started to jittering from one side to the other.
+    * speed issue.
+In the previous data generator I read images directly from disk and do all normalization and augmentation on the fly.
+I found out the speed is extremely slow.
+It's not uncommon to have to spend more than 10 minutes to finish a single epoch.

+To handle the imbalanced data, I firstly built a trimmed data set which simply just drop out over 90% of the zero steering angle samples.

-So I find out the significant problematic sections and hand correct the steering label then fed the delta training data to re-train the model.
+To increase the data quality, I firstly use the trimmed dataset to train a rough model and then I find out the most significant difficult road sections and hand correct the steering label and save the new data set as the Delta data set.
+Then I fed the delta training data to fine train the model.
 I can see this can indeed enhance the performance of the trained model.

+Even after the Delta training, the car is still jittering significantly on the road.
+So I introduced a PD controller to help the drive, which also seems good.

+To increase the speed, I load the image data in the memory so that the generator can save the time reading disk.
+Now the everage epoch run is only 25 seconds, a 20X enhancement.

 ### Training Process
 Besides the train.py, there're three notebooks: